-- is sited, designed and constructed to avoid, minimise or withstand the impacts of site constraints - protects people and property from potential hazards including acid sulfate soils16, flooding17, landslide and coastal erosion18
+- is sited, designed and constructed to avoid, minimise or withstand the impacts of site constraints - protects people and property from potential hazards including acid sulfate soils18, flooding19, landslide and coastal erosion20

-11 In consideration of development applications, the Council of the City of Gold Coast will take guidance from the Draft City Plan 2015 Transport code.

-12 Refer to the Queensland Development Code - Section MP4.1 Sustainable Buildings -http://www.hpw.qld.gov.au/SiteCollectionDocuments/qdc-4-1sustainable-buildings-guideline.pdf

-13 In consideration of development applications, the Council of the City of Gold Coast will take guidance from the Draft City Plan 2015 Solid waste management code.

-14 Refer to Constraint map 3d in Schedule 3 which shows premises affected.

-15 Refer to the Receiving Waters assessment criteria specified in Part E: interim development assessment requirements of the State Planning Policy and supporting documents.

-16 In consideration of development applications, the Council of the City of Gold Coast will take guidance from the Draft City Plan 2015 Acid sulfate soils overlay code.
-The Constraint map 3a in Schedule 3 shows premises affected by acid sulfate soils.

-17 In consideration of development applications, the Council of the City of Gold Coast will take guidance from the Draft City Plan 2015 Flood overlay code.
-The Constraint map 3b in Schedule 3 shows premises affected by potential flood inundation.

-18 Refer to the State Planning Policy and relevant EDQ guidelines for PDAs.
-The Constraint map 3d in Schedule 3 shows premises affected by potential hazards.
+- 13 In consideration of development applications, the Council of the City of Gold Coast will take guidance from the City Plan Transport code. - 14 Refer to the Queensland Development Code Section MP4.1 Sustainable Buildings - business.qld.gov.au/industries/building-property-development/ building-construction/laws-codes-standards/queensland-development-code - 15 In consideration of development applications, the Council of the City of Gold Coast will take guidance from the City Plan Solid waste management code. - 16 In consideration of development applications, the Council of the City of Gold Coast will take guidance from the Environmental significance overlay code.
+The City Plan Environmental significance - wetlands and waterways overlay map shows premises affected. - 17 Refer to the Water quality assessment criteria assessment criteria specified in Part E: State interest policies and assessment benchmarks of the State Planning Policy and supporting documents. - 18 In consideration of development applications, the Council of the City of Gold Coast will take guidance from the City Plan Acid sulfate soils overlay code.
+The City Plan Acid sulfate soils overlay map shows premises affected by acid sulfate soils. - 19 In consideration of development applications, the Council of the City of Gold Coast will take guidance from the City Plan Flood overlay code.
+The Flood overlay map shows premises affected by potential flood inundation. - 20 Refer to the State Planning Policy and relevant EDQ guidelines for PDAs.
+In consideration of development applications, the Council of the City of Gold Coast will take guidance from the City Plan Coastal erosion hazard overlay code and the Landslide hazard overlay code.
+The City Plan Coastal erosion hazard overlay map and Landslide hazard overlay map shows premises affected by these potential hazards.